CS601-F18/projects/project1.md

 `java -cp project1.jar cs601.project1.AmazonSearch -reviews <review_file_name> -qa <qa_file_name>`

+### External Libraries

+The only external libraries you may use for this assignment are [GSON](https://github.com/google/gson) 2.8.5 and JUnit.
+It is not required that you use JUnit for unit testing (but you should make sure you test your code).
+The `pom.xml` file provided in the starter code references all of the dependencies you are allowed to use for this assignment.

 ## Hints

 1. Make sure to specify the `Charset` as "ISO-8859-1" when opening the input files.